“A different language is a different version of life”

 – Frederico Fellini, Film Director

 Our main point of difference?
-We use HORSES as teachers
+We have HORSES as teachers

 Horses are acutely aware of their surroundings at all times and react to external stimuli in a very recognisable way to us humans.
 Horses give instant and honest feedback to the stimulus they receive, which provides a window into our own behaviour.